-Our income tax expense for the quarter ended November 30, 2023, was \$0.4 million on pre-tax income of \$5.3 million, for an effective tax rate of 8.1%, compared with an effective rate of 23.0% in the first quarter of the prior year when we recorded income tax expense of \$1.4 million on pre-tax income of \$6.1 million.
+Our income tax provision for the first two quarters of fiscal 2024 was \$1.0 million on pre-tax income of \$6.7 million, for an effective tax rate of 14.4%, compared with an effective rate of 27.6% through February 28, 2023, when we recorded income tax expense of \$2.4 million on pre-tax income of \$8.8 million.

-Our effective tax rate for the first quarter of fiscal 2024 was lower than the effective rate for the first quarter of fiscal 2023 primarily due to a \$3.2 million tax benefit for stock-based compensation deductions in the first quarter of fiscal 2024 exceeding the corresponding expense for book purposes, which was partially offset by \$2.1 million of tax expense for the non-deductible portion of stock-based compensation paid to executives.
-These factors produced a net benefit of \$1.1 million or 21% in the first quarter of fiscal 2024.
+Our effective tax rate for the first two quarters of fiscal 2024 was lower than the effective rate for the first half of fiscal 2023 primarily due to a \$3.2 million tax benefit for stock-based compensation deductions in the first quarter of fiscal 2024 that exceeded the corresponding expense for book purposes, which was partially offset by \$2.2 million of tax expense for the non-deductible portion of stock-based compensation paid to executives.
+These stock-based compensation factors produced a net benefit of \$1.0 million or 15.1%, in the first two quarters of fiscal 2024.

-We currently expect our effective income tax rate for the full fiscal 2024 year to be approximately 30%, including a net benefit of 2% for stock-based compensation, compared with the net benefit of 21% for stock-based compensation recognized in the first quarter.
+We currently expect our effective income tax rate for the full fiscal 2024 year to be approximately 30%, including a net benefit of 2% for stock-based compensation, compared with the effective rate of 14.4% for the first two quarters of fiscal 2024, including the net benefit of 15.1% for stock-based compensation discussed above.

-We paid \$0.8 million in cash for income taxes during the first quarter of fiscal 2024.
+During the first half of fiscal 2024 we paid \$1.6 million of cash for income taxes.
 We anticipate that our total cash paid for income taxes over the coming one to two years will be less than our total income tax provision to the extent we are able to utilize net operating loss carryforwards, foreign tax credit carryforwards, and other deferred income tax assets.